viktorlott/arithmetic-computation/README.md

 # From arithmetics to boolean algebra

-So the goal with this is more to see if it's possible to define math operations with **Arithmetic operations**, **Algebra rules**, **Series and Sequences**.
+The goal with this project is to see if it's possible to define math operations with **Arithmetic operations**, **Algebra rules**, **Series and Sequences**.
+We often use certain math functions without knowing how they can be derived in the first place.

-> I could not find any information about this subject, anywhere.
-> So much of this "seems" to not have been explored in this nature.
-There is obviously boolean algebra, but it's formalised with different axioms.
+> I could not find any unified information on this topic anywhere.
+So much of this "seems" to not have been explored this way.
+There might be literature about this in *Number theory*, *Discrete Mathematics*, *Combinatorics* or *Theoretical Computer Science*, but I haven't found anything directly.

 ### Quick notes
 Most of these operations and functions work because of infinite series.